 Price and availability

 Unfortunately for our European readers, the Q8FN is North America-exclusive.
-In its place, Samsung is releasing a Q8CN model exclusively in Europe, with identical specs to the Q8FN except for its curved frame and inferior edge LED lighting (see below).
+In its place, Samsung is releasing a Q8DN model exclusively in Europe, with identical specs to the Q8FN except for its curved frame and inferior edge LED lighting (see below).

-For comparison, the Q9FN 65-inch prices in at $3,799 (about £2,800, AU$4,900), and the Q7FN 65-inch sells for $2,599 (about £1,900, AU$3,300).
+Of course, the Q8FN/Q8DN is part of Samsung's QLED TV series, which includes the Q6FN, Q7FN and Q9FN as well.
+For comparison, the Samsung Q9FN 65-inch prices in at $3,799 (£3,00, around AU$4,900), and the Samsung Q7FN 65-inch sells for $2,599 (about £1,900, AU$3,300).